 Lighting is one of the most critical yet often overlooked elements of a window display.
 The right lighting makes your products pop, creates depth, and sets the mood.
 Use spotlights to highlight key items and draw attention to your focal point.
 Ambient lighting can make the space feel more open and inviting, while colored lights can add a dramatic or festive touch.
 Be mindful of dark corners, as they can make your display feel smaller and less appealing.
 By strategically layering different types of light, you can guide a viewer’s eye through the scene you’ve created and ensure your display looks just as good at night as it does during the day.

-Keep It Fresh with Seasonal Updates
+Keep Things Fresh with Seasonal Updates

 Aligning your window displays with the seasons, holidays, or local events is a simple way to stay relevant and connect with customers.
 A festive holiday display or a bright, sunny scene for summer shows that your store is current and engaged.
 These timely updates create a sense of urgency and give shoppers a reason to visit more often to see what’s new.
 This is also the perfect opportunity to feature seasonal merchandise or new arrivals.
 Planning a calendar for your window displays can help you stay organized and ensure you never miss a chance to create a timely, engaging scene that resonates with what’s on your customers’ minds.
 You can see examples of how we’ve helped retailers create dynamic environments in our work portfolio.